PhilH/genesis/README.md

 irreconciliable differences.
 AtomOne will be a base for many more partyhubs, and itself function as a partyhub in relation to Gaia.

-Operating as a "political party base", This fork will serve as a political party base for ideation, discussion, and collective decision-making in regards to its associations especially Gaia.
+Operating as a "political party base", this fork will serve as a political party base for ideation, discussion, and collective decision-making in regard to its associations especially Gaia.
 It aims to empower community members to actively participate in governance about Gaia and AtomOne and influence the future trajectory of both ecosystems.
 This approach is expected to bring a more